 On March 3, 2017, the Company entered into a Global Settlement Agreement with MT, CRG, and Cardinal Health 414 to effectuate the terms of a settlement previously entered into by the parties on February 22, 2017.
 In accordance with the Global Settlement Agreement, on March 3, 2017, the Company repaid the \$59 million Deposit Amount of its alleged indebtedness and other obligations outstanding under the CRG Term Loan.
 Concurrently with payment of the Deposit Amount, CRG released all liens and security interests granted under the CRG Loan Documents and the CRG Loan Documents were terminated and are of no further force or effect; provided, however, that, notwithstanding the foregoing, the Company and CRG agreed to continue with their proceeding pending in The District Court of Harris County, Texas to fully and finally determine the Final Payoff Amount.
 The Company and CRG further agreed that the Final Payoff Amount would be no less than \$47 million and no more than \$66 million.
 In addition, CRG agreed that Navidea had the right to assert all affirmative defenses to its claim of default.
 In the underlying case the district court had entered summary judgment in favor of CRG finding unspecified events of default but refusing to consider affirmative defenses raised by Navidea as not before the Court.
 Subsequent to the settlement CRG moved again for entry of judgment in its favor; Navidea setting the case for trial in December 2017.
-CRG has once again indicated it intends to move for summary judgment, a motion Navidea intends to vigorously dispute.
+CRG once again moved for summary judgment and the motion was heard by the Court on October 30, 2017.
+The Court did not indicate when it intends to rule on the motion.
+The trial is currently scheduled for December 11, 2017.